selve-org/selve/README.md

 # SELVE

-Adaptive questionnaire and AI-driven psychological profiling platform.
+Selve is an AI-driven psychological profiling platform.

 ## Project Structure